The 8 best pressure washers and pressure cleaners in 2026 – tested by our experts

 - Heavy

 This powerful pressure washer has been awarded a BBC Gardeners’ World Magazine Best Buy for storage.
-Very little set up is needed, just attaching the crank handle to the hose reel and slotting the cable, lance and nozzles into place, and it’s a very well-designed piece of kit.
-Both the 7m hose and the 5m cable are good lengths and it has a sturdy handle and large wheels that help make moving it around the garden and into place easy.
-At 20kg, it is heavy though, so getting it up and down steps might be an issue for some.
+Very little set-up is needed, just attaching the crank handle to the hose reel and slotting the cable, lance and nozzles into place, and it’s a very well-designed piece of kit.
+Both the 7m hose and the 5m cable are good lengths, and this pressure washer has a sturdy handle and large wheels that help make moving it around the garden and into place easy.
+At 20kg, it is heavy, though, so getting it up and down steps might be an issue for some.

-Buy the Stihl RE11o Plus from: Stihl, Mowers2go and MowersUK
+Buy the Stihl RE11o Plus from Ebay, MowersUK and Stihl

 Bosch Universal Aquatak 135 Pressure Washer